Sushant0612/Unsupervised-Machine-Learning/README.md

 # Unsupervised-Machine-Learning
-In this project,I am using k-means clustering and sklearn to cluster images of handwritten digits.
+In this project, I am using k-means clustering and sklearn to cluster images of handwritten digits.